pkgprateek/gossip-pushsum-protocol/README.md

 ## Requirements:

 ### Input:
-The input provided (as command line to your project2) will be of the form:
+The input provided (with command line to run this code) will be of the form:
 ```console
 foo@bar~$ dotnet fsi gossip.fsx numNodes topology algorithm
 ```